 Elderberry syrup will keep about 3 months in the fridge, but I rarely keep mine around that long.
 I just make up another batch of this as I run out.
 Some people say it lasts WAY longer than this.

 If you’re thinking “Good grief, Stacy.
 I just don’t have time to gallivant around the countryside trying to find elderberries.
 And if I had dried berries, I couldn’t make this syrup because I’m afraid of being injured by popping blueberries and I’m secretly afraid of turning on my stove.”
 If that’s you, guess what?
 Never fear!
-Vitacost has a myriad of different elderberry products – remember to sign up for your free $10 before your first purchase!
+You can also buy Sambucocl (which contains elderberry extract) at your local drug store.

 Homemade Elderberry Syrup